Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 10 repetitions are allowed for `TidligereBosteder`.

-## Module 6 - Comprehension check: Validation
+## Module 6 - Knowledge check: Validation

 ### When are validations server-side running?